DECIDING WHERE TO STAY IN TENERIFE

 Playa Del Duque

 The area of Costa Adeje adjacent to the little fishing village of La Caleta is known as Playa del Duque.
 This section has the biggest concentration of luxury hotels in Tenerife.
 5 star names like Bahia del Duque, The Grand El Mirador and Vincci La Plantacion have curated this skyline to make you believe you are in Andalusia, not Tenerife!
-(Our H10 hotel is right on the La Caleta edge of Playa Del Duque)
+Colonial style hotels really do make this a picturesque spot.
+We took a walk to this section most evenings as it definitely has a more exclusive feel to it that Playa de Fanabe where our hotel was.

 And the local beach at Playa del Duque is a pretty one too.
-The backdrop of colonial-style hotels and sub-tropical paradise gardens make this a beautiful place to paddle.
+The backdrop of traditional colonial hotels and sub-tropical paradise gardens make this a beautiful place to paddle.

 It’s worth mentioning the bar on the corner of the beach called La Hacienda, if you can grab a sofa right at the front this is a sweet spot for people watching on their sunset strolls.